-A student may audit a course with the consent of the instructor upon notification of the Office of the Registrar.
+A student may audit a course with the consent of the instructor.
 An auditor is expected to attend classes, complete the assignments in consultation with the instructor, and participate in class discussions, but is not required to take examinations.
 Under no circumstances is credit given for an audited course.
 An audited course is included in a student's course load at one-half of the amount of credits of the course.
 Registration for students auditing a course will be permitted during the two weeks prior to the start of a term, on a space available basis.